dotnet/docs/docs/framework/wpf/advanced/cleartype-registry-settings.md

 ms.assetid: 56f314bb-b30b-4f67-8492-8b8a9fa432ae
 ---
 # ClearType Registry Settings
-This topic provides an overview of the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] Microsoft ClearType registry settings that are used by [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] applications.
+This topic provides an overview of the Microsoft ClearType registry settings that are used by WPF applications.

 <a name="overview"></a>
 ## Technology Overview